 Cultural Significance: The Betawi Cultural Village of Setu Babakan preserves the indigenous Betawi culture.
 In this small village, I would marvel at original Betawi architecture, watch cultural performances and try the flavorful Indonesian cuisine.

 Jakarta is home to the Jakarta Catholic Cathedral and Istiqlal Mosque (Independence Mosque).
 These two spiritual places are right across from each other and symbolize religious harmony and tolerance.

 Cultural Significance: Did you know that Indonesia has the largest Muslim population in the world!

 Istiqlal Mosque is the largest mosque in Southeast Asia.
 It has five floors and a large prayer hall in the center of the dome.
-During my visit, I would book a free guided tour to learn more about Islam and its influence on local culture.
+During your visit, book a free guided tour to learn more about Islam and its influence on local culture.

-Merlynn Park Hotel best rate: Merlynn Park Hotel is a centrally located 4-star hotel.
+Merlynn Park Hotel is a centrally located 4-star hotel.
 With average rates of $46-$64 USD (based on a standard room), this is a good price for accommodations in Jakarta.
-Merlynn Park offers free breakfast, pool access and lots of other amenities that would make my stay relaxing.
+Merlynn Park offers free breakfast, pool access and lots of other amenities that would make for a relaxing stay.

-Planning my trip to Indonesia made me realize that Jakarta Indonesia is more than just a gateway city.
-It deserves more than a day or two of exploration and I can’t wait to share my experience with you soon!
+Planning a trip to Indonesia made me realize that Jakarta is way more than just a gateway city.
+It deserves more than a day or two of exploration and I can’t wait to share my experience visiting for the first time with you soon.

-Resources: Other blog posts that I found helpful in planning my trip to Jakarta Indonesia.
+Here are some other blog posts I found helpful in planning a trip to Jakarta.